UQ-RCC/xnat/content/en/docs/facility-guides/_index.md

 linkTitle: "Facility Guides"
 weight: 2
 description: >
-  For clinical and imaging facilities
+  For Clinical and Imaging facilities
 ---